Television in the United States: Instructional television

+Bob Ross, host of the painting instruction program The Joy of Painting, in 1982.

 Adult instructional television, other than a few niche programs (such as the agriculture-themed Ag PhD), has typically been the province of noncommercial television.
 The Joy of Painting, which during the lifetime of host Bob Ross was seen on public television, exploded in popularity several years after Ross died as younger viewers came to appreciate Ross's kind and quiet style of teaching oil painting, prompting his estate to reintroduce the show by way of various online media.
 The home improvement series This Old House is unusual among American television series in that it is available to both commercial and noncommercial broadcasters.
 In the form of expository bible readings, instructional television is a staple of religious broadcasting.
 A common form of instructional television, both noncommercially (such as The French Chef with Julia Child or Martin Yan's Yan Can Cook) and commercially (such as Mr. Food and Paula Deen), is the cooking show, in which the host demonstrates various recipes that home viewers can prepare themselves.